MaMeeFarm-Data/MaMeeFarm-Concepts/README.md

 ---

-> “Real work is the source of truth.”
+> "Real work is the source of truth."
 > — *MaMeeFarm Philosophy*

 </div>